 US Alcoholic Beverage Market – Overview

-The U.S. beverage market is a $354.2bn industry with alcoholic beverages making 60% of the revenues with $211.6bn in sales.
-The alcoholic beverage market is almost equally split between malt beverages on the one hand and wine and spirits products on the other hand.
-Distilled spirits make up around 37% of the sales of alcoholic beverages.
-The largest sub-category of spirits is vodka with 34% of cases sold, followed by whiskey with 24% and rum with 12%.
-Wines make up around 15% of the alcoholic beverage market.
-71% of the cases sold are domestically produced wines and 21% are imported wines.
-Champagnes and sparkling wines make up around 6% of the wine volume.
+The volume of the U.S. beverage market totals at 202 billion liters of liquid.
+Alcohol is responsible for 16.5% of total beverage volume.
+The alcoholic beverage market is over 80% attributed to malt beverages with wine and spirits products splitting the remaining 20%.
+Distilled spirits make up around 7% of the sales of alcoholic beverages.
+The largest sub-category of spirits is vodka with 34% of cases sold, followed by whiskey with 24% and miscellaneous specialty spirits at 12%.
+Wines make up around 11% of the alcoholic beverage market.
+71% of the cases sold are domestically produced wines and 19% are imported wines.
+Champagnes and sparkling wines make up around 7% of the wine volume.

 US Market Universe of Wine and Spirits